General Education

 Alverno’s Advising Office introduces a student to the Alverno curriculum and assists them to make choices.
 A student meets with their advisor at the beginning of their first semester.
 At first, they rely heavily on their advisor.
 However, their confidence in making course selections and scheduling grows rapidly in the first year as they become familiar with the system and their own learning goals.

-General Education for Undeclared Majors
+General Education for STANDARD Majors

 CM-120Communication Seminar 14